sex is natural. How can you deny that?

 It’s a bit like realizing that a firearm, if not kept locked up, can

-cause terrific damage in the hands of a child.
+cause terrific damage in the hands of someone, such as a child, who does not

 In fact, with respect to bodily